geoschem/gcpy/docs/source/getting_started.rst

     **Do not use your system Python installation!**

-The version of Python that ships with operating systems such as Red Hat Linux and macOS is usually outdated and configured to support system functions.
+The version of Python that ships with operating systems such as Red Hat Linux and macOS is usually outdated, but configured to support system functions.
 Although it is entirely possible to install and use the packages mentioned in :ref:`python-overview` using the system Python, it's much more practical on both your local machine and any cluster you work with to curate a specialized Python installation.